Gold Bar and Index

 You’ll see reminders around town of Index’s early industry: a granite quarry that cut the steps used in the state capitol.
 There’s a giant saw blade in a park at the center of town and the Index Town Wall, a 1,200-foot sheer granite cliff that attracts Seattle rock climbers and quite a few peregrine falcons.

-Around eight miles east of Skykomish, midway to Stevens Pass, a well-marked turnout Around eight miles east of Skykomish, midway to Stevens Pass, a well-marked turnout along US-2 gives access to one of the region’s prettiest and most historically significant sites.
+Around eight mi (12.9 km) east of Skykomish, midway to Stevens Pass, a well-marked turnout along US-2 gives access to one of the region’s prettiest and most historically significant sites.
 On the north side of the highway, the parking area’s interpretive exhibits tell the story of the Great Northern Railway, the transcontinental railroad that was completed on this spot in 1893.
 A plaque displays a photograph showing the driving of the traditional golden spike, while other exhibits discuss the construction and importance of the railroad in the growth of Puget Sound communities.

 If you’re not interested in railroad lore, head along the 100-yard-long paved trail that loops back under the highway to the powerful cascade of Deception Falls.
 If you can stand the usually bone-chilling snowmelt, you’ll be pleased to find a number of deep and clean swimming holes in the area.